Fibergrate Expands on Tradition of Supporting Customers on the Ground

 About Fibergrate Composite Structures

-Fibergrate Composite Structures, headquartered in Dallas, TX, is a global leader in the manufacture of glass reinforced plastic (GRP) solutions.
-With over 50 years of experience, Fibergrate offers a comprehensive range of high-performance GRP products designed to provide long-lasting solutions in demanding environments.
+Fibergrate Composite Structures, headquartered in Dallas, TX, is a global leader in the manufacture of fiberglass reinforced plastic (FRP) solutions.
+With over 50 years of experience, Fibergrate offers a comprehensive range of high-performance FRP products designed to provide long-lasting solutions in demanding environments.
 The company’s products are widely used in industries such as chemical processing, water and wastewater, food and beverage, transportation, and many others.
-For more information visit Fibergrate.com or Fibergrate.UK.
+For more information, visit Fibergrate.com or Fibergrate.UK.

 email us here